UG Stammkapital: Incorporating a company in Germany has never been easier

 Nevertheless, entrepreneurs should remember that the €1 of share capital is not the same as the start-up costs.
 You should also bear in mind that notary costs and fees for the commercial register (Handelsregister) and business registration also need to be factored in.

-The share capital for your UG should be able to cover:
+What the share capital should be able to cover

 Even though the UG is an excellent legal form, especially for start-ups, many aren’t aware that even a single euro entails a certain risk.
 Inadequate security with sufficient share capital can always also involve the risk of insolvency.

-If you would like to increase your share capital, a visit to the notary is always necessary in order to carry out a capital increase.
+If you would like to increase your share capital, a visit to the notary is always necessary to carry out a capital increase.

 What happens if no capital investments were made?
-In this case, the defaulting shareholder could be threatened with forfeiture proceedings (article is in German).
+In this case, the defaulting shareholder could be threatened with forfeiture proceedings.

 Got questions about setting up a business in Germany?